Richmond Assault Injury Lawyer

 Contact a Richmond Assault Injury Attorney

 If you or a loved one have been the victim of an assault charge, you may be able to bring a civil suit for damages which were the result of the assault.
-The lawyers of Christina Pendleton & Associates have years of experience in assisting our clients with assault claims against the responsible party.
+The lawyers of Pendleton Law have years of experience in assisting our clients with assault claims against the responsible party.
 Assault is a serious offense, and when a criminal claim does not proceed to the level of appropriate punishment, you may want to consider filing a civil claim not only to punish the defendant but also to receive the compensation you deserve for your injuries.
-Call our office at 804-554-4444 or contact us online for a free case evaluation with an assault injury lawyer in Richmond, VA.
+Call our office at 804-250-5050 or contact us online for a free case evaluation with an assault injury lawyer in Richmond, VA.